Fort Adams |

 ¤ Fort Adams (State Park)

 Fort Adams was built on the site of an earlier Patriot and French fort from 1780 (see page 2).
 Rebuilt in 1798 with 17 guns, and repaired in 1808.
 It was named in 1799.
 The current structure was built beginning in 1824.
-The Outer Redoubt was built in 1825.
+The Advanced Redoubt was built in 1825.
 An exterior 10-gun Water Battery was built in 1874 - 1876.
 An unnamed battery from 1898 was built on one of the platforms, using an M1888 8-inch BL gun on a modified 15-inch Rodman carriage.
 Also still emplaced on the battery in 1898 were three 15-inch and four 8-inch rifled Rodman guns.
 Battery Bankhead was later built over the Water Battery.
 Endicott batteries on the west side of the old fort include Battery Belton (1907 - 1925), Battery Bankhead (1907 - 1913), Battery Reilly (1899 - 1917), and Battery Talbot (1899 - 1917).
 One gun of this battery is on display in Equality Park downtown.
 On the south side of the old fort are two mortar batteries, Battery Edgerton (1898 - 1943), and Battery Greene (1898 - 1943), which was renamed Battery Gilmore in 1940.
 During WWII an HDCP and an AA battery were located on post, as well as several mobile 90mm guns.
+The 1873 Eisenhower House was the former Commandant's Quarters, used by President Eisenhower as a Summer White House in 1958 and 1960.
+The post was transferred to the U.S. Navy in 1949.
+Became a state park in 1965.
 See also PHOTOS from Galen Frysinger

 ¤ Fort Wetherill (State Park)